 - The Section Monitoring (or SM) Byte

-In Figure 4, I further focus in on the SM Byte and show the bit-format of that particular byte field.
+In Figure 4, I further focus on the SM Byte and show the bit format of that particular byte field.

 Figure 4, Bit-Format of the SM (Section Monitoring) Byte – within the Section Monitoring field

-If you have seen the OTUk Frame post, then Figures 2 through 4 should look familiar to you.
+If you have seen the OTUk Frame post, Figures 2 through 4 should look familiar.

 Hence, the OTUk-SMOH is the Section Monitoring field within the OTUk Overhead.

-NOTE: For “nuts and bolts” details on the Source and Sink STEs handling and process the OTUk-SMOH, check out the posts on the following Atomic Functions.
+NOTE: For “nuts and bolts” details on the Source and Sink STEs handling and processing the OTUk-SMOH, check out the posts on the following Atomic Functions.

 - For the Source STE